kfitz/presentations.kfitz.info/suny.md

 # the goal

 Note: Our goal is to provide a non-extractive, community-led and transparently governed alternative to commercial platforms.
-Beyond that, however, we want to encourage our users to rethink the purposes and the dynamics of publishing altogether, in ways that might allow for the development of new, open, collective, equitable processes of creating and sharing knowledge that recenter agency over the ways that scholarly work develops and circulates with the scholars themselves.
+Beyond that, however, we want to encourage our users to rethink the purposes and the dynamics of knowledge creation and dissemination altogether, in ways that might allow for the development of new, open, collective, equitable processes of creating and sharing our work that recenter agency with those who are actually doing the work.

 ![Screenshot of Humanities Commons front page](images/humcomm110423.png)
 <!-- .element height="85%" width="85%" -->
 <small>hcommons.org</small>

-Note: Humanities Commons is a multi-functional network supporting collaboration and communication among more than 50,000 researchers and practitioners across the humanities and around the world.
+Note: Humanities Commons is a multi-functional network supporting collaboration and communication among more than 33,000 researchers and practitioners across the humanities and around the world.
 The Commons brings together a large-scale WordPress-based publishing network with the social-networking capabilities made available by the BuddyPress plugin, allowing users to create rich profiles detailing their work, to participate in a wide range of group discussions, and to build individual or group websites that can serve as portfolios, journals, networked projects, and more.

 ![Screenshot of repository item](images/deposit.png) <!-- .element height="85%" width="85%" -->
 <small>hcommons.org/deposits/item/mla:579</small>

-Note: Additionally, the Commons includes a Fedora/SOLR-based repository with a WP frontend, allowing members to upload their work, to share that work openly with the broader Commons network, and to have the digital object identifiers and other metadata attached to it that render a it permanently addressable part of the larger scholarly communication ecosystem.
+Note: Additionally, the Commons includes a library-grade repository with a WP frontend, allowing members to upload their work, to share that work openly with the broader Commons network, and to have the digital object identifiers and other metadata attached to it that render a it permanently addressable part of the larger scholarly communication ecosystem.

 ![Screenshot of MSU Commons](images/msucommons.png)